Code-Institute-Submissions/cmd-source-MS1/README.md

 2. To be able to locate the gym and find its opening times easily.

 3. To know that I am getting value for my money.
-I also want to have the option to make a serious commitment in signing up for a long time or to have the option to sign uo for shorter durations.
+I also want to have the option to make a serious commitment in signing up for a long time or to have the option to sign up for shorter durations.
 This gives me flexibility.

 4. Ease in signing up once I have decided that I like the look and feel of this gym.
 I should not have to struggle to find the sign up form.